semahawk/nemo/README.md

 Nemo has been tested, and ran multiple number of times, using these versions, and it is confirmed that they work.
-Older versions may be working, but on my computer I havy only those.
+Older versions may be working, but on my computer I have only those.

 # Language